TopQuadrant/MauiServer/API.md

 ### `POST`: Create new tagger
 Creates a new tagger.
 The tagger's ID must be enclosed with the POST message as form-encoded key-value pairs.
 Additional configuration parameters for the tagger may be enclosed as well.
 See the *Tagger Configuration* resource for documentation on the configuration parameters.
+Any string not containing forward or back slashes is a valid tagger ID.

 The response is the same as for `GET`.